AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 **Q:** Which customization takes priority when making customizations in a theme folder at both the global level and component level?
 **Ans:** When customizations are made at both the global level and component level, the customization at the component level takes priority.

-**Q:** What takes precedence when embedding or creating an Adaptive Form on a Sites page with a customized theme applied?
-**Ans:** If you embed or create an Adaptive Form on a Sites page with a customized theme applied, the theme of the Adaptive Form takes precedence on the Sites page.